Robust Construction of Polycube Segmentations via Dual Loops: Introduction

-After a review of related work in Section~\ref{sec:related}, we formulate the exact problem statement and our objectives in Section~\ref{sec:problem}.
-In Section~\ref{sec:dual} we describe the dual structure and then present the details of our iterative approach in Section~\ref{sec:iterative}.
-We implemented our method and showcase results for numerous benchmark models in Section~\ref{sec:results}; we believe that the results compare favourably to the state-of-the-art.
-Finally, in Section~\ref{sec:conclusion} we discuss avenues for future work.
+We review related work in Section~\ref{sec:related}.
+We discuss the necessary mathematical background, including the dual representation of polycubes, in Section~\ref{sec:prelim}.
+We describe our algorithm, including all technical details, in Section~\ref{sec:algorithm}.
+We evaluate DualCube experimentally and showcase the results in Section~\ref{sec:results}.
+Finally, we conclude with avenues for future work in Section~\ref{sec:conclusion}.

-\section{Related work}
+\section{Related Work}

 In 2004 \cite{tarini2004polycube} introduced polycube maps as an extension of cube maps.
-Polycubes have a simple structure and can easily be parameterized, but still are flexible enough to capture any shape.
-Due to the versatility of polycube maps, many approaches have been proposed to automate the process of constructing polycubes and the corresponding polycube maps.
-Early polycube construction methods had significant drawbacks, as they produced polycubes that were either very coarse \cite{lin2008automatic} or very detailed \cite{he2009divide}.
-Other methods are only semi-automated and still required a significant amount of user interaction.
+Since polycube maps proved to be an effective tool to solve challenging problems such as hexahedral meshing, many methods have been proposed to automate their construction.
+The first methods by \cite{tarini2004polycube} and \cite{wang2008polycube} constructed polycube maps from manually constructed polycubes.
+The first fully automatic construction methods had significant drawbacks, as they produced polycubes that were either very coarse \cite{lin2008automatic} or very detailed \cite{he2009divide}.